Manvel/blog/pages/projects/cba/rewriting.md

 of current **100+ daily installs** - will follow up on this separately.
-The biggest problem right now is the small development team and people dedicated to the project, so any contribution is welcome and if you would like helping us with the development of CBA please do not hessitate reaching out to me at [saroyanm@gmail.com](mailto:saroyanm@gmail.com).
+The biggest problem right now is the small development team and people dedicated to the project, so any contribution is welcome and if you would like helping us with the development of CBA please do not hesitate reaching out to me at [saroyanm@gmail.com](mailto:saroyanm@gmail.com).